 So what do you do if you are at the library or bookstore and you need to quickly assess whether the book your child picks up is one that they can handle?
 Have them take the Five Finger Test!

-In general, the most appropriate books will leave your child with two to three fingers remaining at the end of the page.
+In general, the most appropriate books will leave you with two to three fingers remaining at the end of the page.
 If they can easily read all of the words on the page, the book may be too easy.

 Ask yourself the following additional questions as your child is reading: